ragozzine/last-first-letter-collab/the-story.md

 "So.
 You're finally here," said the sinister voice wafting out from the rolled-down window.

-Working up the nerve, Rory leaned toward the open window trying to catch a glimse of the woman.
+Working up the nerve, Rory leaned toward the open window trying to catch a glimpse of the woman.

 No one had seen the woman; certainly never her face, but one thing was for sure, she controlled the city.